cesars-pizza/Minecraft-Server-JS/FEATURES.md

 ## Item Actions

 ### Name Tag
-Left clicking with a name tag in hand will cause a waypoint to be added at the players position.
+Right clicking with a name tag in hand will cause a waypoint to be added at the players position.

 ### Armor Stand
-Left clicking with an armor stand in hand will cause all waypoints to be removed.
+Right clicking with an armor stand in hand will cause all waypoints to be removed.

-This will be changed to left click.

 ### Diamond
-Left clicking with a diamond in hand will enter NPC Creation Mode.
+RIght clicking with a diamond in hand will enter NPC Creation Mode.
 See details at [#npc-creation](https://github.com/cesars-pizza/Minecraft-Server-JS/blob/main/FEATURES.md#npc-creation).

 ### Emerald
-Left clicking with an emerald in hand will enter Auto NPC Creation Mode.
+Right clicking with an emerald in hand will enter Auto NPC Creation Mode.
 See details at [#auto-npc-creation](https://github.com/cesars-pizza/Minecraft-Server-JS/blob/main/FEATURES.md#auto-npc-creation).

 ### Gunpowder
-Left clicking with gunpowder in hand will remove the last made NPC.
+Right clicking with gunpowder in hand will remove the last made NPC.

 ### Redstone Dust
-Left clicking with redstone dust in hand will remove all NPCs.
+Right clicking with redstone dust in hand will remove all NPCs.

 ## NPC Creation

 ### General
-Left clicking with a diamond in hand will enter NPC creation mode.
+Right clicking with a diamond in hand will enter NPC creation mode.
 It will replace all items in the hotbar with 7 items for NPC creation.

 Trying to replace the items in your hotbar while in NPC creation mode will simply replace them again with the items for NPC creation.

 ### Stick
-Left clicking this item will cause an armor stand to appear at the players position.
+Right clicking this item will cause an armor stand to appear at the players position.
 This is an animation marker.

-### Flint and Steel
+### Gunpowder
-Left clicking this item will remove the last animation marker.
+Right clicking this item will remove the last animation marker.

-### Lava Bucket
+### Redstone Dust
-Left clicking this item will remove all animation markers, but will preserve all other settings as they are.
+Right clicking this item will remove all animation markers, but will preserve all other settings as they are.

 ### TNT
 This will exit player creation mode.
 All animation markers will be removed and all other settings reset to their default state for the next time player creation mode is entered.